pymupdf/PyMuPDF/docs/annot.rst

    .. method:: get_pixmap(matrix=fitz.Identity, colorspace=fitz.csRGB, alpha=False)

       Creates a pixmap from the annotation as it appears on the page in untransformed coordinates.
-The pixmap's :ref:`IRect` equals *Annot.rect.irect* (see below).
+The pixmap's :ref:`IRect` equals *Annot.rect.irect* (see below). **All parameters are keyword only.**

       :arg matrix_like matrix: a matrix to be used for image creation.
 Default is the *fitz.Identity* matrix.